-Did you know we host the Great River Quilt Show bi-annually and that it is a juried show?
-This means quilts are judged by a certified judges and ribbons are awarded in several categories.
-In the past, judges have been NACQJ judges.
+Did you know we host the Great River Quilt Show bi-annually and that it is a judged show?
+This means quilts are judged by NACQJ certified judges and ribbons are awarded in several categories.

 But wait...the quilt show has even more to offer, and while it is an amazing event showcasing many quilt-makers' and fiber artists' talents, it's also an exciting educational event which the Guild is abuzz with activity preparing for every two years.
 In addition to demonstrations and charity auctions (scroll down for more details), vendors also participate in the quilt show for your shopping pleasure.